-- Secure attachment is related to responsive parenting, such as when babies wake up and cry at night.
+- Secure attachment is related to responsive parenting, such as comforting babies when they wake up and cry at night.

-Neurons die.
-When the baby is greatly distressed, the toxic hormone cortisol is released.
-It’s a neuron killer Panksepp, 1998).
+Neuronal interconnections are damaged.
+When the baby is greatly distressed, it creates conditions for damage to synapses, the network construction which is ongoing in the infant brain.
+The hormone cortisol is released.
+In excess, it’s a neuron killer but its consequences many not be apparent immediately (Thomas et al. 2007).
 A full-term baby (40-42 weeks), with only 25% of its brain developed, is undergoing rapid brain growth.
-The brain grows on average three times as large by the end of the first year (and head size growth in the first year is a sign ofintelligence, e.g., Gale et al., 2006).
+The brain grows on average three times as large by the end of the first year (and head size growth in the first year is a sign of intelligence, e.g., Gale et al., 2006).
 Who knows what neurons are not being connected or being wiped out during times of extreme stress?
 What deficits might show up years later from such regular distressful experience?
 (See my addendum below.)

 Disordered stress reactivity can be established as a pattern for life not only in the brain with the stress response system (Bremmer et al, 1998), but also in the body through the vagus nerve, a nerve that affects functioning in multiple systems (e.g., digestion).
-For example, prolonged distress in early life, resulting in a poorly functioning vagus nerve, is related disorders as irritable bowel syndrome (Stam et al, 1997).
+For example, prolonged distress in early life, lack of responsive parenting, can result in a poorly functioning vagus nerve, which is related to various disorders as irritable bowel syndrome (Stam et al, 1997).
 See more about how early stress is toxic for lifelong health from the recent Harvard report, The Foundations of Lifelong Health are Built in Early Childhood).

 Self-regulation is undermined.
 The baby is absolutely dependent on caregivers for learning how to self-regulate.
 Responsive care—meeting the baby’s needs before he gets distressed—tunes the body and brain up for calmness.
 When a baby gets scared and a parent holds and comforts him, the baby builds expectations for soothing, which get integrated into the ability to self comfort.
 Babies don’t self-comfort in isolation.
 If they are left to cry alone, they learn to shut down in face of extensive distress—stop growing, stop feeling, stop trusting (Henry & Wang, 1998).

 Caregiver sensitivity may be harmed.
 A caregiver who learns to ignore baby crying, will likely learn to ignore the more subtle signaling of the child’s needs.
-Second-guessing intuitions to stop child distress, the adult who ignores baby needs practices and increasingly learns to “harden the heart.”
-The reciprocity between caregiver and babu is broken by the adult, but cannot be repaired by the young child.
+Second-guessing intuitions that guide one to want to stop child distress, the adult who learns to ignores baby needs practices and increasingly learns to “harden the heart.”
+The reciprocity between caregiver and baby is broken by the adult, but cannot be repaired by the young child.
 The baby is helpless.

 Caregiver responsiveness to the needs of the baby is related to most if not all positive child outcomes.
-In our work caregiver responsiveness is related to intelligence, empathy, lack of aggression ordepression, self-regulation, social competence.
-Because responsiveness is so powerful, we have to control for it in our studies of other parentingpractices and child outcomes.
-The importance of caregiver responsivness is common knowledge in developmental psychology Lack of responsiveness, which “crying it out” represents. can result in the opposite of the afrementioned positive outcomes.
+In our work caregiver responsiveness is related to intelligence, empathy, lack of aggression or depression, self-regulation, social competence.
+Because responsiveness is so powerful, we have to control for it in our studies of other parenting practices and child outcomes.
+The importance of caregiver responsiveness is common knowledge in developmental psychology.
+Lack of responsiveness, which “crying it out” represents can result in the opposite of the aforementioned positive outcomes.

-The ‘cry it out’ approach seems to have arisen as a solution to the dissolution of extended family life in the 20th century.
-The vast wisdom of grandmothers was lost in the distance between households with children and those with the experience and expertise about how to raise them well.
+The “cry it out” approach seems to have arisen as a solution to the dissolution of extended family life in the 20th century.
+The vast knowledge of (now great great) grandmothers was lost in the distance between households with children and those with the experience and expertise about how to raise them well.
 The wisdom of keeping babies happy was lost between generations.

 But isn’t it normal for babies to cry?